JasonXuDeveloper/Nino.Docs/src/en/doc/types.md

 :::

 ::: warning
-Nino generates corresponding functions when defining generic instance types, so make sure that the generic parameters instantiated are serializable types, for example:
+Nino generates corresponding serializing and deserializing functions when instantiating a generic type (actually defining a generic type with type arguments), so make sure that the generic parameters instantiated are serializable types, for example:

 ```csharp
 Generic<int> generic = new Generic<int>();